 As mentioned, charter schools and school vouchers are at the heart of DeVos’s initiatives.
 Succinctly speaking, it’s part of an effort to privatize the nation’s school system.
 So what are they?

-Charter schools exists as an imbalanced hybrid of public and private education.
-In many cases, public school districts fund the schools and supply the students while corporate officials specializing in these types of school (i.e. Green Dot) create the curriculum.
+Charter schools exist as an imbalanced hybrid of public and private education.
+In many cases, public school districts fund the schools and supply the students while corporate officials specializing in these types of schools (i.e., Green Dot) create the curriculum.
 Despite public funding, these schools don’t have to adhere to all state standards or federal guidelines in education.
 In practice, they are more private than public.

 How do these two systems benefit students with disabilities and their parents?
 As a whole, they don’t.
 Despite the existence of private and parochial schools specializing in special education, few of them exist.
 And of those in existence, many may focus on a particular disability such as the visual/hearing impaired or autism.
 Often, this means parents for these students have to shop around to find the ideal school that's closest to them.

 Due to the lack of special education programs at charter schools, students with disabilities drop out or dis-enroll from these schools.
-Their choice is to return to their home school – the nearest public school to them -- in their neighborhood.
+Their choice is to return to their home school—the nearest public school to them—in their neighborhood.
 This is not an easy task.
-In many cases, the students returning will have to catch up with their peers in the curriculum, and may face the dilemma of being misplaced (often charter schools don’t keep record of special education courses the students took before entering their program).
+In many cases, the students returning will have to catch up with their peers in the curriculum, and may face the dilemma of being misplaced (often charter schools don’t keep a record of special education courses the students took before entering their program).

 DeVos Approach to Special Education

 More than a year has passed since the infamous confirmation hearing.
-DeVos’s unpopularity hasn’t wavered among the nation’s educator.
+DeVos’s unpopularity hasn’t wavered among the nation’s educators.
 Neither has her devotion to privatize the nation’s education system.

 Her view on special education has slightly evolved.
 In many respects, she seemingly addressed some unfair practices affecting students with disabilities through state education programs.
 But, if one is expecting that her revelation on the matter had a positive outcome, think again.
 It’s been a matter of the good, the bad, and the unsettling.